 The Tuggerah Lakes cycleway – a flat bike track perfect for bubs in prams or kids on scooters – runs between Jimmy’s Park and the lake.
 This 12km off-road pathway circumnavigates the lake from Chittaway Bay to The Entrance.

-The local community gathered at the park on Saturday to celebrate the park’s opening and to raise further money for the Jimmy Jurd fund, which continues to raises awareness and assist children and their families in the fight against brain cancer.
-The playground was officially opened by Mayor Jane Smith yesterday (Tuesday 10 July).
+The local community gathered at the park to celebrate the park’s opening and to raise further money for the Jimmy Jurd fund, which continues to raises awareness and assist children and their families in the fight against brain cancer.
+The playground was officially opened by Mayor Jane Smith on Tuesday 10 July, 2018.

-Natalie says, “Jimmy loved the outdoors, and Chittaway Bay holds a special place in our hearts as it is where we live and where our son and his friends loved to play together.”
+Natalie said, “Jimmy loved the outdoors, and Chittaway Bay holds a special place in our hearts as it is where we live and where our son and his friends loved to play together.”

 If you’d like to find out more about the Jimmy Jurd Fund or to make a donation, please visit their site here: facebook.com/JimmysJourney2016/